Manchester City were so, so good at Anfield - Guardiola

-Pep Guardiola maintained his Manchester City side played well despite crashing to the 3-0 Champions League defeat against Liverpool at Anfield on Wednesday.
+Pep Guardiola maintained his Manchester City side played well despite crashing to a 3-0 Champions League defeat against Liverpool at Anfield on Wednesday.

 City will seal the Premier League title if they beat rivals Manchester United in Saturday's derby at the Etihad Stadium, although discussion of their midweek humbling in the first leg of a quarter-final tie still occupied plenty of time in Guardiola's Friday news conference.